-Growth of the Foundation's Endowment and its Grantmaking
+Growth of the Mellon Foundation's Endowment and its Grantmaking

-The goal in managing the portfolio is to preserve and increase its purchasing power, enabling the Foundation to provide grants in perpetuity.
-To achieve this goal the Foundation maintains a portfolio that is well diversified across five asset classes with different risk and return characteristics to generate strong long-term returns.
+The goal in managing the portfolio is to preserve and increase its purchasing power, enabling Mellon to provide grants in perpetuity.
+To achieve this goal we maintain a portfolio that is well diversified across five asset classes with different risk and return characteristics to generate strong long-term returns.

-The portfolio must maintain a certain minimum level of liquidity that is sufficient to fund the Foundation's grantmaking activity and ongoing expenses, including capital calls, even during periods of market dislocation.
+The portfolio must maintain a certain minimum level of liquidity that is sufficient to fund our grantmaking activity and ongoing expenses, including capital calls, even during periods of market dislocation.

-The chart below shows the Foundation's current long-term asset allocation plan.
+The chart below shows Mellon's current long-term asset allocation plan.